Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 That circle was always rooted in Macon — a town that gave Kirk and Kirsten a reason to stay put after so many miles on the road.
 If Chicago gave him his lens, Macon gave him his frame.

-And the gallery displayed his life’s work (or at least a portion of it).
+And the gallery displayed his life’s photographic work (or at least a portion of it).

 Gallery West continues to serve as a vital intersection of music and visual art—just like Kirk himself.
 The gallery doesn’t just showcase Kirk’s photographic legacy; it also champions contemporary Southern artists and musicians, providing a space where creativity is honored in all its forms.

-Local legends like R&B guitarist Robert Lee Coleman are invited to perform there, and that same spirit of recognition will carry through when Mr. Coleman is awarded the Medal of Freedom from the Tubman Museum on August 15, 2025, along with William Bell, a Stax Records icon.
+Local legends like R&B guitarist Robert Lee Coleman are invited to perform there, and that same spirit of recognition carried through when Mr. Coleman was awarded the Medal of Freedom from the Tubman Museum on August 15, 2025, along with William Bell, a Stax Records icon.

 Kirk’s camera has long focused on artists worth remembering—and now, through Gallery West, his lens becomes a platform for spotlighting others… such as local photographers Bill Brookins and DSTO Moore, local visual artists Johnny Mo and Kevin Lewis, and local musical artists like Mr. Coleman... plus many more.